facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 translation, *strings.es_ES.xml* the Spanish of Spain or *strings.es_AR.xml* the Spanish of Argentina.

-You can force the language or let the widget choose it based on device settings.
+You can force the language or let the component choose it based on device settings.
 When deciding which language to apply, the following order is
 followed: